Linköping University: Linköping Science Park

-Linköping Science Park Mjärdevi Science Park in Linköping hosts 350 technology companies, from start-ups to multinationals, with 6,500 employees (2017).
-The largest residents of Mjärdevi are Ericsson, IFS and Infor.
-Major multinationals such as ARRIS Group, Flextronics, Autoliv and Toyota Industries are also represented.
+Linköping Science Park is a multi-site science park, with four sites throughout Linköping and the surrounding region.
+As of 2023, Linköping Science Park hosts approximately 600 companies, from start-ups to multinationals, with a total of 14,000 employees.
+The largest residents are Ericsson, IFS, Infor, Sectra, Combitech, Releasy and CGI Group.
+Major multinationals such as ARRIS Group, Flextronics, Autoliv, Toyota Industries and Beyond Gravity are also represented.
+Linköping Science Park's four sites are: